wdporter/i-am-that-vuepress/88-knowledge-by-the-mind-is-not-true-knowledge/readme.md

 **M:**&ensp;Reality is common to all.
 Only the false is personal.

-**Q:**&ensp;As I watch the <span data-tippy-content="Spiritual aspirant.">sadhaka</span>s and enquire into the theories by which they live, I find they have merely replaced material cravings with ‘spiritual’ ambitions.
-From what you tell us, it looks as if the words ‘spiritual’ and ‘ambition’ are incompatible.
-If ‘spirituality’ implies freedom from ambition, what will urge the seeker on?
+**Q:**&ensp;As I watch the <span data-tippy-content="Spiritual aspirant.">sadhaka</span>s and enquire into the theories by which they live, I find they have merely replaced material cravings with “spiritual” ambitions.
+From what you tell us, it looks as if the words “spiritual” and “ambition” are incompatible.
+If “spirituality” implies freedom from ambition, what will urge the seeker on?
 The <span data-tippy-content="One who practices <em>yoga</em>.">yogi</span>s speak of the desire for liberation as essential.
 Is it not the highest form of ambition?

 **M:**&ensp;Ambition is personal; liberation is from the personal.
 In liberation both the subject and the object of ambition are no longer.